 The Turner Subscriber Loss Rate is defined as the share of subscribers that a rival MVPD would lose if it were to stop carrying the full suite of Turner networks on a permanent basis.
+195

 When an MVPD loses access to content on a temporary or permanent basis, it loses subscribers for two distinct reasons: (1) some fraction of that MVPD's existing subscribers drop their subscription because they no longer have access to Turner content, and (2) some fraction of that MVPD's prospective subscribers do not subscribe because the MVPD in question no longer offers the Turner Content.
 For a permanent loss of content, it is the latter effect that is critical.
 This is because existing subscribers are likely to react to the loss of their favorite programming within a relatively short period.
 In contrast, the MVPD's loss of new subscribers would continue indefinitely, as DTV recognizes.
 The importance of the ongoing loss of prospective subscribers (the loss of "gross adds") is illustrated by a DTV document that analyzes the impact on DTV of a long-term loss of Disney content.
-That document estimates that a loss rate if the Disney programming would grow into a loss rate if the Disney programming were to remain off DTV's platform for six years.
+That document estimates that a subscriber loss rate due to a one-year loss of Disney programming would grow into a loss rate if the Disney programming were to remain off DTV's platform for six years.
+196